lhr-solar/BPS/Docs/README.md

 3. Install all of the packages we are using for our docs by navigating to the `BPS/Docs` folder and running `pip3 install -r requirements.txt`.
 4. To make sure everything is installed properly, run `make html` in the `BPS/Docs` folder.
 This will build the docs based on the code on your machine.
 You should get a message that ends in "The HTML pages are in build/html."

+### Common Issues (Linux/WSL)
+- If you need to add sphinx to your path, you can do it by:
+    - Open your .bashrc file.
+You can do this by running `vim $HOME/.bashrc` or `nano $HOME/.bashrc` for example.
+    - Scroll to the bottom and add the directory containing `sphinx-build`, `sphinx-quickstart`, etc to your path by adding the following line: `export PATH="$PATH:<your path>"`
+    - For example, if the path you want to add is `$HOME/.local/bin` (I think this is the default on Linux/WSL), write `export PATH="$PATH:$HOME/.local/bin`
+    - Save and exit the file
+    - Launch a new instance of your shell (run `bash`)

 ## Tools setup instructions (Windows)

 1. Open up command prompt (cmd.exe).